HIStory: Past, Present and Future, Book I: Commercial performance

 However, the album was a massive success in other countries.
 In Europe, before it was released, three million copies were shipped, breaking records as the most shipped album ever.
 The International Federation of the Phonographic Industry certified HIStory six times platinum, denoting six million shipments within the continent, including 1.5 million in Germany and 1.2 million shipments in the United Kingdom.
 In the United Kingdom, the album debuted at number one and sold 100,000 copies in just two days.
 It was certified 4× platinum by the BPI.
 Eventually, it sold 1.6 million copies.
 In Australia, an advance order of 130,000 copies was the largest initial shipment in Sony Australia's history.
 In first two days HIStory sold 30,000 units in Spain and 75,000 units in Italy.
 In Spain, HIStory was the 20th best selling album of 1995 and the 12th best selling album by a foreign artist.
 In Chile, the album topped the charts and broke all sales records in the country when it sold 25,000 units within 72 hours of its release on June 16.
+In Colombia, 150,000 copies (300,000 equivalent units) were shipped.
+As of November 1996, History reached 11 million copies worldwide.
+According to Sony, the album was shipping as many as 100,000 copies weekly by the end of 1996.

-HIStory: Past, Present and Future, Book I has sold over 20 million copies worldwide, making it simultaneously one of the best-selling multiple-disc releases and one of the best-selling albums of all time The greatest hits disc was reissued as a single disc on November 13, 2001, under the title Greatest Hits: HIStory, Volume I and had sold four million copies worldwide by 2010.
+HIStory: Past, Present and Future, Book I has sold over 20 million copies worldwide, making it simultaneously one of the best-selling multiple-disc releases and one of the best-selling albums of all time.
+The greatest hits disc was reissued as a single disc on November 13, 2001, under the title Greatest Hits: HIStory, Volume I and had sold four million copies worldwide by 2010.
 The second disc was released separately in some European countries in 2011.

 Critical reception

-HIStory received generally positive reviews.
-Jon Pareles of The New York Times wrote that "It has been a long time since Michael Jackson was simply a performer.
-He's the main asset of his own corporation, which is a profitable subsidiary of Sony."
-Some reviewers commented on the unusual format of a new studio album being accompanied by a "greatest hits" collection, with Q magazine saying "from the new songs' point of view, it's like taking your dad with you into a fight."
-Fred Shuster of the Daily News of Los Angeles described "This Time Around", "Money" and "D.S." as "superb slices of organic funk that will fuel many of the summer's busiest dance floors".